This is the preview version of the Wisconsin State Legislature site.

 4. Related Statutes or Rules: Chapters 160, 287, 289, 292, and 299, Stats., and chs.
 NR 2, 140, 141, 500 to 538, 700 to 754, and 812, Wis.
 Adm.
 Code.

 5. Plain Language Analysis: This rule incorporates technical corrections and clarifications in federal and Wisconsin code.
-Corrections consist of missing words and text in the code, typos and spelling misprints, and citation errors.
+These revisions include missing words and text in the code, and correct typos, spelling misprints, and citation errors.
 Clarifications of existing rules will align Wisconsin language with federal code.

 6. Summary of, and Comparison with, Existing or Proposed Federal Statutes and Regulations: This rule will correct errors in state regulations.
-The state technical corrections are not more stringent than federal regulation and consist of missing words and text in the code, typos and spelling misprints, and citation errors.
+The state technical corrections are not more stringent than federal regulation and correct missing words and text in the code, typos and spelling misprints, and citation errors.
 Technical corrections impact chs.
 NR 600 to 679, Wis.
 Adm.
 Code.
-The rule will also capture federal technical corrections that EPA is aware of the need for and may propose in a future checklist and rule.
+The rule will also capture federal technical corrections that EPA has identified and may propose in a future rule.

 7. If Held, Summary of Comments Received During Preliminary Comment Period